trustification/trustify/README.md

 Unit tests and "PM mode" use an embedded instance of Postgres that is installed as required on the local filesystem.
-This is convenient for local development but you can also configure the app to use an external database.
+This is convenient for local development, but you can also configure the app to use an external database.

 Starting a containerized Postgres instance: